briefgw/kinect_arm/README.md

 ## How to turn the system on:
 1. Power on the Ubuntu 14.04 machine and log in.
 2. Plug in the Raspberry Pi (RPi).
 Also, make sure that it is connected to the Ubuntu machine via ethernet cable.
 3. Plug in the XBox Kinect.
+A green LED on the Kinect should light up.
+If this light  does not appear, trace the wire and check its connection.
 Also, make sure that it is connected to the Ubuntu machine via USB.

 Note: _Do **not**_ yet power on the power strip that supplies the linear actuators and stepper motor.